mreschke/dbox/README.md

 With these 4 containers, you can run unlimited number of nginx sites, which is really great for a development box.

 This is a super quick easy setup.
-Install docker, one line dbox installer, few lines to install laravel and done.
+Install docker, one line dbox installer, few lines to install laravel or whataver else and your up and running.
+Dbox is a simple and single bash file, nothing to it.